ErikReider/SwayNotificationCenter/README.md

 - A panel to view previous notifications
 - Show album art for notifications like Spotify
 - Do not disturb
+- Restores previous Do not disturb value after restart
 - Click notification to execute default action
 - Show alternative notification actions
 - Customization through a CSS file